-Matt had to get to a meeting regarding Eagleglen but he managed to make time for a tour of his course.
+Matt had to get to a meeting regarding Eagleglen, but he managed to make time for a tour of his course.
 For some reason the architect must have not liked the Army because he made one of the most difficult courses I have seen.
-There was a 640 yard par five!
-I’ve seen this in Colorado before but then you’re over a mile high and the ball travels considerably further.
+There was a 640-yard par five!
+I’ve seen this in Colorado before, but then you’re over a mile high and the ball travels considerably further.
 This course was at sea level.
-The black tees were rated 140 and the blue was 134.
+The black tees were rated 140, and the blue was 134.

 |Amos Stephens, Marty Baumann, John Krull, John Bayne|

 We drove to Wasilla first to visit with Amos Stevens at Settlers Bay Golf Club.
-Amos is a 16 year GCSAA member and serves as the clubs superintendent and general manager.
+Amos is a 16-year GCSAA member and serves as the clubs superintendent and general manager.
 Amos was eager to learn and asked tons of questions with note pad in hand.
 We spent a good part of the morning touring his course and discussed everything form covering the greens in the winter to helping him find a good pump guy that can service his pump station.
 As we looked at the greens I noticed they were in much better condition than when I visited two years ago.
-He states the winter makes all the difference.
+He explained that the winter makes all the difference.
 These were the first greens that I have seen in Alaska that were cut at 1/8”.
-I asked him what he did differently and he said he learned a new fertilization technique at the conference in San Diego and it has helped him tremendously.
+I asked him what he had done differently, and he said he learned a new fertilization technique at the conference in San Diego; and it has helped him tremendously.
 That was music to my ears of course.

-|Ryan Pellitier (Left)|
+|Ryan Pellitier (left)|

 Finally we stopped in to visit with George Collum and Dirk Sture at Palmer Golf Course.
 Due to their exposure to the elements and the proximity to glacial winds, this course normally doesn't fare so well after the winter.
-But this winter was unusual in that the snow stuck on the ground here where it didn't in other parts of the Anchorage area and they never really had the ice accumulation.
-The greens were in outstanding condition and they were reaping the benefits off lots of play.
+But this winter was unusual in that the snow stuck on the ground here where it didn't in other parts of the Anchorage area, and they never really had the ice accumulation.
+The greens were in outstanding condition, and they were reaping the benefits of lots of play.
 We had a quick visit with George and Dirk, catching up since my last visit, then headed back to Anchorage.

 After this year and my previous visit to Alaska, I have developed an appreciation for what these guys are doing each and every year to bring the game of golf to the Alaskan population.
 I am happy to report that golf is alive and well in Alaska.
-You could almost call Alaska the Vegas of golf where you can play a round of golf 24/7 during the peak of the season.
+You could almost call Alaska the Vegas of golf, where you can play a round of golf 24/7 during the peak of the season.